siakaramalegos/play-nine-react/README.md

 # Play Nine

 A game created using React.js.
+You can play the live version [here](http://siakaramalegos.github.io/play-nine-react/public/)!

 ## Game Play